THE INVISIBLE HAND

 The Invisible Hand 2014

 Prior to the dissolution of the Soviet Union in 1990 housing in Russia was fully state owned and while rents were very low, apartment sizes were very small and based on an allocated sqm per person, also people didn't have any choice about where they lived.
 Since the 1990s all Russian's have been given the title of their rental properties for free.
-Following this process of individual privatisation, the private construction/housing/mortgage market has taken hold.
-Over the period I was recording my visits to Beloozerski at least three new high rise buildings have been built.
+Following this process of individual privatisation, the private construction/ housing/ mortgage market has taken hold.
+Over the short period I was recording my visits to Beloozerski many new high rise buildings have been built.

-My movement and control of the cameras singular heavenly view found another socio-economic reference in the term The invisible hand conceived of by political economist Adam Smith in 1759.
-The invisible hand is used today by polictical-economists as a theory of the self regulating behavior of the free market where acting in ones self interest produces socially beneficial results (the term was most used during the greed is good 1980's) The self regulating market is the basic precept of the Laissez-faire economy we are familiar with today.
-Smith's metaphor proposes that individuals efforts for personal profit will positively effect society as the rich create a trickle down effect through employment and their own consumption creating demand.
-And the every day consumer exercising thier choices wil have the power to determine the success or failure of a product or service.
+My movement and control of the cameras singular heavenly view found another socio-economic reference in the term ‘the invisible hand’ conceived of by political economist Adam Smith in 1759, to describe his theory of the self regulating behavior of the free market where acting in ones self interest produces socially beneficial results (the term was most used during the greed is good 1980's).
+Smith's metaphor proposes that individuals efforts for personal profit will positively effect society as the rich create a trickle down effect effect through employment and their own consumption creating demand.
+And the power of the every day consumer will be exercising thier choices to determine the success or failure of a product or service.
+Sounds balanced and legit.
+Not.